Oraclebun/ci-datacentric-project3/Tests.md

 in the home page.

 #### Logout Page
-* User is logged out if he/she clicks this link.
+* User is logged out when he/she clicks this link.

 #### Trails Page
 * In the individual trails page, user will see a responsive image of the trail.
 He/she should be able to click this image and enlarge it.